FAQs

 Sucker rod pumping is the most common artificial lift system.
 These systems are usually less expensive, but have lower production rates.

-What are the advantages of using jet pumps for wells?
+What are the advantages of using jet pumps for oil and gas production?

-What are the advantages of using diaphragm pumps for wells?
+What are the advantages of using Hydra-Cell Diaphragm pumps for Artificial Lift and SWD?

 Hydra-Cell® Pro, positive displacement diaphragm pumps manufactured by Wanner Engineering, have a seal-less design that eliminates the need for lubricating plungers and replacing worn packing which greatly reduces maintenance and lease operating expenses.
 And, because these diaphragm pumps operate on the surface, they also help protect the environment by removing any risk of packing failure, which can cause a hydrocarbon spill.
 The pump’s leak-free operation, tolerance for abrasives and low operating costs have made it a favorite choice for saltwater disposal wells and waterflood injection wells.